Roberts alone in dissent as Supreme Court backs student in religious-speech case

-Justice Clarence Thomas said the request for nominal damages was enough to keep the suit alive, in an 8 to 1 opinion.
+Justice Clarence Thomas said the request for nominal damages was enough to keep the suit alive, in an 8-to-1 opinion.

 But in his dissent, Roberts said that risks a “major expansion” of the federal courts’ role, and that once the college stopped its allegedly unconstitutional actions, there was nothing more for Uzuegbunam and fellow student Joseph Bradford to gain.